Determining the Number of Factors in High-dimensional Generalized Latent Factor Models: Further Discussion

 \section{Further Discussion}

 As shown in Section~\ref{section:theory}, there is a wide range of penalties for guaranteeing the selection consistency of JIC.
-Among these choices, $v(n,N,J,K) = {K}({N \vee J})\log(n/(N\vee J))$ is close to the lower bound.
-This penalty is suggested when the signal strength of factors is unknown, for being able to detect weak factors.
-According to simulation study and real data analysis in Section~\ref{sec:examp}, this penalty choice performs well for both the logistic and Poisson factor models.
-On the other hand, if one is only interested in detecting strong factors, then a larger penalty may be chosen based on prior information about the signal strength of the factors.
+Among these choices, $v(n,N,J,K) = {K}({N \vee J})\log\{n/(N\vee J)\}$ is close to the lower bound.
+This penalty is suggested when the signal strength of factors is unknown, to detect factors of a wide range of strengths.
+The performance and applicability of this information criterion are demonstrated by simulation studies and real data analysis.
+If one is only interested in detecting strong factors, then a larger penalty may be chosen based on prior information about the signal strength of the factors.

 When our model \eqref{eq:models} takes the form of a Gaussian density and there is no missing data, then the proposed JIC and its theory are consistent with the results of \cite{bai2002determining} for high-dimensional linear factor models.
 In this sense, the current work substantially extends the work of \cite{bai2002determining} by considering non-linear factor models and allowing a general setting for missing values.

-Although we focus on generalised latent factor models with an exponential-family link function, the proposed JIC is applicable to other models, for example, a probit factor model for binary data that replaces the logistic link by a probit link in Example 1.
+Although we focus on generalized latent factor models with an exponential-family link function, the proposed JIC is applicable to other models, for example, a probit factor model for binary data that replaces the logistic link by a probit link in Example 1.
 The consistency results are likely to hold under similar conditions, for a wider range of models.
 This extension is left for future investigation.